simonw/s3-credentials/docs/help.md

-  list-users          List all users for this account policy              Output generated JSON policy for one or more buckets put-object          Upload an object to an S3 bucket set-cors-policy     Set CORS policy for a bucket whoami              Identify currently authenticated user
+  list-users          List all users for this account policy              Output generated JSON policy for one or more buckets put-object          Upload an object to an S3 bucket put-objects         Upload multiple objects to an S3 bucket set-cors-policy     Set CORS policy for a bucket whoami              Identify currently authenticated user
 ```